clairestolp/constructor-word-guess/README.md

 In this week's assignment, you will create a Word Guess command-line game using constructor functions.

-### Submission on BCS

-* Please submit the link to the Github Repository!

 ## Instructions

 The completed game should meet the following criteria: